 15,000 years ago, Native American women domesticated the plants and cooked the same game and fish we eat today.
 It’s the “comida casera,” (home cooking) of contemporary Texas Mexican American families.
 Comida casera was made famous in the late 1800s by indigenous businesswomen, chefs, who operated outdoor diners in downtown San Antonio.
 Later dubbed “Chili Queens,” the chefs were harassed and forced out of business, victims of racism.

 But other women followed in their footsteps throughout the state, they kept on cooking.
-Chefs, artists and community leaders in San Antonio, Corpus Christi, Brownsville and other cities share intimate food experiences that shape who they are today, facing a history of discrimination, dispossession and violence.
+Chefs, artists and community leaders in San Antonio, Corpus Christi, Brownsville and other cities share intimate food experiences that shape who they are today, prevailing over a history of discrimination, dispossession and violence.

-The road movie weaves through Texas cities, naming the racism that erased Native American history and celebrating the food that kept alive the community’s living memory and heritage.
+The road movie weaves through Texas cities, reclaiming Native American history and celebrating the food that kept alive the community’s living memory and heritage.

-Food narrates who we are, and indigenous Texas Mexican food questions what it means to be “American.”
-It offers a new type of encounter.
+Food narrates who we are, and indigenous Texas Mexican food underscores what it means to be “American.”
+This new movie offers a new type of encounter.
 One of understanding, building a table where ALL ARE WELCOME.